Gor Manvelyan: International career

 On 22 May 2024, he received his first call-up to the Armenian senior national team for a friendly matches against Slovenia and Kazakhstan.

 Manvelyan made his debut for the Armenia national team on 10 September 2024 in a Nations League game against North Macedonia at the Toše Proeski Arena.
 He substituted André Calisir in the 86th minute, as North Macedonia went on to win 2–0.
 Manvelyan scored his first international goal on 10 October 2024 in extra time to salvage a 2–2 draw against the Faroe Islands.

 Style of play

 Coming though the FC Nantes academy as a versatile midfielder, he rose to prominence as an offensively minded player, mostly as a false nine, regularly scoring goals.

-He is described as a calm, good under pressure, technically gifted player, compensating his modest speed with great game vision.
+He is described as an acceptable player, compensating his modest speed with satisfactory game vision.